 Suffering from PAWS increases the risk of drug relapse.
 This is why it is so important to detox safely and correctly.

-Stopping morphine abruptly where a dependence has formed will result in the most severe form of opioid withdrawals.
+Stopping abruptly where a dependence has formed will result in the most severe form of opioid withdrawals.
 However, opioid withdrawals can be life-threatening for a minority of people.
 This is why rehab is often suggested for heavy or long-standing dependence.

 Alternatives to opioid pain medication